Logicalshift/flo_draw/README.md

     (See the vectoroids example for a way to use a generator stream as a game clock)
 * `desync` provides a simpler way to write asynchronous code than traditional threads
 * `flo_binding` provides a way to convert between state changes and message streams, used in `flo_draw` to update the window configuration
+* `flo_scene` is a toolkit for building larger pieces of software from components that communicate by exchanging messages or monitoring properties.

 # Version 0.4